-The EU’s 5th Anti-Money Laundering Directive (5AMLD) was scheduled for translation into national law by 10 January 2020.
+The EU’s 5th Money Laundering Directive (5AMLD) was scheduled for translation into national law by 10 January 2020.
 Just over a year later, and after another update to the EU money laundering directive under the 6MLD, several countries have yet to fully adopt the 5AMLD into local legislation.
 Which begs the question: with so uncertain a regulatory environment and ongoing variations at a national level, what should firms do to respond?
 This article provides a high-level overview of the 5AMLD, a stocktake on implementation by different EU countries, and an update on how the 5AMLD has been adopted across different policy areas.
 It also explores what the current situation means for firms.

 The 5AMLD was adopted in May 2018 to update the existing Anti-Money Laundering (AML) regulations to improve the existing framework and Countering the Financing of Terrorism (CFT) in a more effective manner.
 This was against a backdrop of a slew of terrorist attacks on the continent between 2016 and 2017, the rise of crypto, and the aftermath of the Panama Papers which exposed the offshore holdings of many politicians in the European Union (EU).
 The EU also needed to adopt updated guidance issued by the global AML/CFT standard-setter, the Financial Action Task Force (FATF).
-As a consequence, 5AMLD introduced numerous new measures to prevent the use of the European financial system for illicit purposes.
+As a consequence, 5th Money Laundering Directive introduced numerous new measures to prevent the use of the European financial system for illicit purposes.
 Several of these are included below.

-The EU made a commitment to publish a list of high-risk third countries – ie, countries that were not members of the EU – and 5AMLD provided specific Enhanced Due Diligence (EDD) measures for clients and their subsidiaries based in such countries.
+The EU made a commitment to publish a list of high-risk third countries – ie, countries that were not members of the EU – and the 5th Money Laundering Directive provided specific Enhanced Due Diligence (EDD) measures for clients and their subsidiaries based in such countries.
 These included obtaining additional information on customers and UBOs, including the nature of the business relationship, evidence of source of funds and source of wealth, and the reason for the intended or performed transactions.
 It also required senior management approval within obligated entities to commence or continue the business relationship.
 With regards to subsidiaries of clients based in high-risk third countries, additional measures included prohibiting subsidiaries from holding an account and requiring increased assurance testing or external audit for branches and subsidiaries.
 There were also changes to EDD requirements for correspondent banking relationships, where one bank provides services to another – the ‘respondent’ – in a country, the latter does not have a presence – often the case for European banks working with respondent institutions in the emerging markets.
-Under 5AMLD, respondents in high-risk third countries became subject to EDD review by their correspondents in the EU, with the expectation that relationships should be amended or terminated if risks could not be mitigated.
+Under the 5th Money Laundering Directive, respondents in high-risk third countries became subject to EDD review by their correspondents in the EU, with the expectation that relationships should be amended or terminated if risks could not be mitigated.